mananjen/VRUnitySpring2024/README.md

 CAVE2 is a trademark of the University of Illinois Board of Trustees

-# Space Exploration project Spring 2024
+# Space Explorer - Spring 2024 Project

-# Assets
+## Assets
-This folder contains all the data files and the scenes.
-There are 3 sub folders:
+This folder contains all the necessary data files and the scenes for the application to build successfully.
+There are 4 sub folders:

-## DataFiles
+### DataFiles
-This folder contains the downloaded datafiles as well as the script used to convert the csv into usable formats.
+This folder contains the downloaded datafiles as well as the python script used to convert the csv into usable formats.
+Main operations performed include removing of non usable data as well as converting the velocity vectors of stars from km/s to pc/year.

-## StreamingAssets
+### StreamingAssets
 This folder contains the converted data file to be bundled in the app build.
+Without this folder, none of the data will be found and the application will run with an empty sky.

-## module-omicron
+### module-omicron
 This is the main chunk of the app.
 It contains all the prefabs and the scripts.
-All the objects used in the application are present according to folder names.
+All the objects used in the application development are present according to folder names.
+This folder is mainly for the development of the app, not for the final build.

+### Resources
+This Folder houses the materials and shaders that will be used for the visual purposes.

 # Build
 This folder contains the builds done on my system to test the app.
 This is not important to run on another system.
 It needs to be rebuilt.